 I can assure you that upon completion of this fellowship you will feel well trained for any career in the field of hospice and palliative care.
 We hope you find this information useful in your decision-making process.
 Thank you for considering us for your fellowship training and please reach out with any questions.

 Program Director, Hospice and Palliative Medicine Fellowship

 Assistant Professor, Michigan State University

-- Integrated and respected inpatient palliative care service, ambulatory and virtual palliative clinics, home-based palliative care service, as well as inpatient and community hospice team
+- Integrated and respected inpatient palliative care service, ambulatory palliative clinics with options for telemedicine and virtual visits, community palliative care service, as well as an inpatient and community hospice team

 - Spectrum Health Butterworth Hospital is a referral center for advanced cardiac therapies including extracorporeal membrane oxygenation and left ventricular assist devices (LVADs), and transplant center for heart and lung transplants.
 Palliative care is involved as part of the pre-assessment for all heart and lung transplants and LVADs, playing an integral role on the LVAD selection committee

-- Fellows will see a variety of medically complex and critically-ill children at Helen DeVos Children’s Hospital, a 234-bed regional referral center and teaching hospital, ranked in eight specialties by U.S. News and World Report 2020-2021
+- Fellows will see a variety of medically complex and critically ill children at Spectrum Health Helen DeVos Children’s Hospital, a 234-bed regional referral center and teaching hospital ranked in seven specialties by U.S. News and World Report 2021-2022

 - All hospice and palliative medicine faculty are board-certified and come from diverse backgrounds and specialties, including internal medicine, pediatrics, family medicine and emergency medicine and bring experiences from multiple health systems across the country

 - Spectrum Health is home to 32 ACGME-accredited residency and fellowship programs in partnership with Michigan State University College of Human Medicine

 - There are extensive opportunities to partner with other fellowship programs within our institution including the fellowship research and QI didactic series